 The Department of Applied Mathematics offers course work and research leading to the PhD degree in applied mathematics.

 A minimum of 60 credit hours is required for the degree, including 30 hours in courses numbered 5000 or above (4350/5350, 4360/5360, and 4720/5720 generally do not count toward this requirement) and 30 hours of applied math dissertation credit.
 A grade of B- or higher must be attained in each course.
 No specific courses are mandatory (apart from two semesters of seminars—APPM 8000, 8100, 8300, and 8600), but the selection ought to include some of the department’s core sequences, such as applied analysis (APPM 5440/5450) and numerical analysis (APPM 5600/5610).
 Other recommended sequences are methods (APPM 5470/[5430, 5460, or 5480]) and statistics (APPM 5520/[5540 or 5560]).
 Finally, each student must take a yearlong graduate sequence outside of applied mathematics in an area where mathematics has significant application.
-Faculty advisor approval of the sequence is required.
+Approval of the sequence from the graduate committee chair is required.
 Preliminary exams are offered in four areas: analysis, numerics, partial differential equations, and probability/statistics.
 Students must take the numerics and analysis exams, and either one of the other two.

 Applied mathematicians interested in collaborations with bioscientists will need a breadth of knowledge in quantitative bioscience to be successful.
 The Interdisciplinary Quantitative Biology (IQ Biology) program emphasizes training at the intersection of biochemistry, biology, computer science, engineering, applied mathematics, and physics.
 The PhD in applied mathematics with a certificate in IQ Biology will strengthen this training with additional foundations in numerical and mathematical analysis, probability and statistics, mathematical biology, and network analysis.